 - C. Force-feed G.I.
 Joe down his throat instead?"

-The three couples indicated their answer with alphabet blocks (yes, those things; the kind babies play with), and explained why they chose that particular answer.
+The three couples indicated their answer with alphabet blocks (yes, those things; the kind babies play with and adults use to rank the prices of three items in ascending order), and explained why they chose that particular answer.
 The couples earned points if their answer matched up with that of an onstage parenting expert.
 The first question was worth just a single point, but each following question was worth one point more than the one before it.
 The final question, worth four points, was answered individually by both members of the couple, and they could both score.

 The top-scoring couple advanced to a bonus round, where they had 60 seconds to alternate guessing whether a certain scenario was okay or a problem at the specified age, as determined by the expert.
 Each correct answer lit up a window in a giant (CGI) house, and getting all seven awarded a grand prize, which often featured a vacation (or in later episodes, a new car).

 The series debuted on September 30, 1996, but tapings were halted after the November 22 show when it was discovered that the parenting "expert", Dr. Ellen Winters, had questionable credentials both parents and parenting experts alike had been questioning a large number of Winters' choices for the various scenarios (among which were considering a girl liking G.I.
 Joe figures to be a "problem").
 The show was yanked off the air for five weeks, returning on December 30 with not only a new expert (radio personality Dr. Marilyn Kagan, who among other things is an actual psychologist) but also a slight shift in tone among other things, the set (which was previously designed to look like a living room drawn with crayons) was made to look more realistic, and a lot of the extraneous Wolpert sound effects were either toned down or cutout altogether.

 Unfortunately, these changes only kept the show alive for a month, ending on January 31, 1997.